 - Mix in your school glue.
-(I sprinkle cinnamon on my counters -(like I would flour) and roll out with a rolling pin.)
+I like to sprinkle cinnamon on my counters like I would flour, and then roll out with a rolling pin.

-- Cut out with your favorite cookie cutter.
-We use Gingerbread men — also make a small whole at the top — so you can run ribbon or a ornament hanger through to hang on your tree.
+- Cut out your shapes with your favorite cookie cutter.
+(We like to use Gingerbread men!).
+You can also make a small hole at the top - that way you can run a ribbon or ornament hanger through to hang on your tree.

 Looking for more penny-pinched ways to decorate or organize this Christmas?
 Check out these ideas: